West Career and Technical Academy: Academics

 West Tech utilizes the Google Apps for Education, which grant each student a free e-mail account, access to Google Sites, and other services.

 Clubs and activities

-The school offers several career and technical student organizations (CTSOs), including DECA, FBLA, Skills USA, FFA, and HOSA.
+WCTA offers several career and technical student organizations (CTSOs), including DECA, FBLA, Skills USA, FFA, and HOSA.
 There are no NIAA sports teams.
-The school also offers two honors societies, including NHS and Mu Alpha Theta.
+The school is also home to Key Club and UNICEF club chapters, and offers honors societies, including National Honor Society (NHS), Mu Alpha Theta, Tri-M, and Spanish Honor Society (SHH).

+WCTA competes in the FIRST Robotics Competition as Team 7183, as "W.A.R.".

-Some students choose to start their own clubs with the assistance of faculty and classmates, including clubs like Mock Trial and Speech and Debate.
+WCTA is home to a multitude of other clubs started by students with the assistance of faculty and classmates, including clubs like Mock Trial, Speech and Debate, K-Pop Club, and Architecture Club.

-Project-Based Learning

-West Tech incorporates one school-wide project-based learning (PBL) event per semester which lasts two days.
+WCTA is also home to a competitive Cybersecurity Club.
+This club competes in national competitions such as CyberPatriot, National Cyber League, (NCL), among others.
+Many CyberPatriot teams from West CTA have scored highly nationwide and the club as placed 7th, 8th and 12th nationwide, respectively, in the past 3 Spring NCL Challenges.

+Project-based learning

+West Tech incorporates two school-wide project-based learning (PBL) events per semester.
+During the PBL event, class periods are shortened by 10 minutes each in order to allow for a 30 minute PBL period, where students meet with every member of their program.
 Topics for the PBL vary, including exploring different cultures, researching new technologies, and improving school spirit.